modoboa/modoboa-dmarc/README.rst

 A set of tools to use DMARC through Modoboa.

-This plugin is still in BETA stage, for now it only parse XML aggregated reports and generate visual reports (using c3.js) on a per-domain basis.
+This plugin is still in BETA stage, for now it only parses XML aggregated reports and generate visual reports (using c3.js) on a per-domain basis.

 Installation